Why Should You Invest in Solar Panels?

 While installing solar panel systems is a fairly expensive investment, the administering of these systems does not entitle too much.
 During the lifespan of the panels, which ranges from 25 to 40 years and beyond, maintenance costs are reduced to a minimum- no further cost is needed in keeping the system functional and running.
 It is important, however, to establish the optimal position when installing them, allowing the panels to be as efficient as possible in their long lifespan.

 Solar panel systems harness energy from the sun continuously if the external conditions permit them to do so.
 In the case of excess energy, this does not go to waste but can be sold to the national grid instead.
 This makes solar systems a profitable long-term investment because not only is the household’s energy demand fully covered but a profit can also be made from selling the surplus energy back to the grid.

 Being qualified to receive FIT had the following benefits:

-- Generation tariff: the energy supplier will pay a set rate for each kWh of generated electricity.
+- Generation tariff: the energy supplier was paying a set rate for each kWh of generated electricity.

-- Export tariff: a tariff of 4.77p/kWh will be received from the energy supplier for each kWh exported back to the electricity grid.
+- Export tariff: a tariff of 4.77p/kWh was received from the energy supplier for each kWh exported back to the electricity grid.